 Find a Green ArchitectFind a Green Architect

-If you’re thinking of doing an extensive renovation, then you should consider hiring a professional architect to help with the planning.
+If you’re thinking of doing an extensive renovation, you should consider hiring a professional architect to help with the planning.
 Search for sustainable architecture firms in your area that have the right experience and credentials.
 An architect with a reputation for designing energy-efficient homes will have strategies for reducing costs while still delivering a high-quality result.
 They’ll also have all the right contacts for builders and tradespeople that provide environmentally sustainable services.

 Do Your ResearchDo Your Research

-If you want to get the most out of your renovation project, then you need to gather as much knowledge as possible about sustainable materials and systems.
+If you want to get the most out of your renovation project, you need to gather as much knowledge as possible about sustainable materials and systems.
 Knowing more about sustainable building practices will allow you to communicate your ideas more clearly to your architect and stay in the loop during discussions.
 Start by reading everything you can about Energy Star appliances, sustainable building materials, and energy-efficient lighting.
 If possible, try to attend green building tours or sustainable design workshops like those provided by GreenHomeNYC.